jbakse/site_builder/content/parameters/plan.md

 ## Week 2, Parameters {plain}

-### Materials
-Fictional Machines Decks: `Machine Types`, `User Types`

 ### Learning Objectives
+Students will be able to:
-- Consider the relationship of parameters and interface design
+- Consider the relationship between parameters and interface design
 - Practice problem analysis and interface design
-- Practice user-centered design concepts
+- Understand user-centered design concepts
-- Consider relationship between what you "make" and what you "design"
+- Understand the relationship between what you "make" and what you "design"
-- Consider distiction between "choices" and "options"
+- Understand the distiction between "choices" and "options"
-- Technical: Exposing parameters as global variables
+- Expose parameters as global variables
-- Technical: Exposing parameters with HTML controls
+- Expose parameters with HTML controls

+### Materials
+- Fictional Machines Decks: `Machine Types`, `User Types`: [Illustrator](handouts/fictional_machines.ai)

 ### Schedule